Investigation Launched Into State Police Role In Death Of Girl In Area

-An investigation is being launched following the death of an 11-year-old Hudson Valley girl in the hands of New York State Police during an incident her father is reportedly calling unnecessary.
+An investigation is being launched following the death of an 11-year-old girl during an incident involving New York State Police her father is reportedly calling unnecessary.

-Tristan Goods, who lives in Queens and Long Island, was driving with his wife and two daughters on I-87 in December last year when he was pulled over by New York State Police Trooper Christopher Baldner in Ulster County for allegedly speeding.
+Tristan Goods, who lives in Queens and Long Island, was driving with his wife and two daughters in the Hudson Valley on I-87 in December last year when he was pulled over by New York State Police Trooper Christopher Baldner in Ulster County for allegedly speeding.

 In an interview with the New York Daily News, Goods spoke out about the incident, which led to the death of his child.